-Retirement planning is an important piece to the long-term financial puzzle.
+Retirement planning in Bluffton, South Carolina is an important piece to the long-term financial puzzle.
 If you take the right steps in advance early on, you can accumulate the resources that you need to enjoy your golden years in comfort.
 You can spend quality time with your family and friends, engage in leisure activities, and cross things off your bucket list.

 Social Security Benefits

 Most people rely on Social Security benefits to provide income during their elder years.
 The age of full Social Security eligibility is between 66 and 67 depending on the year of your birth.
 It is possible to accept a reduced benefit when you are 62, but the reduction is significant.

 You could choose to delay your application submission until you are as old as 70.
 If you do this, your benefit will be increased when you actually start to receive it.